 HOA stands for Home Owners Association.
 Every homeowner in Olde Oaks and Waterford Park is a participating member of our community HOA.
 The more you are involved, the better our community thrives.
 Click here to find out when our monthly Board Meetings are so you can attend to find out more about our community.

 OOCIA stands for Olde Oaks Community Improvement Association, which is also the name of our community HOA.
-Each year members from our community are voted into two or three year terms in office.
+Each year members from our community are voted into two year terms in office.
+Incoming members are voted in with three members coming in for election on even years, and two new members being voted in on odd years.
 This is called "the Board".
-The Board, along with the management company, oversee the activities and needs of our community.
-The Board and Crest, along with the attorney for our community, ensures that deed restrictions are being adhered to and assessments (annual dues) are being paid responsibly by all homeowners.
+The Board, along with the management company, represent the homeowners and oversee the activities and needs of our community.
+The Board and Crest, along with the attorney for our community, ensures that deed restrictions are being adhered to and that fees and assessments (annual HOA Statements) are being paid responsibly by all homeowners.

 Crest Management is the management company that processes our day-to-day activities and needs of the HOA.
 Here is their contact information: